 7. Approximate date of next meeting

-The next big topics will be financial statements in April to May.
-The next meeting will be in early May with the board meeting in-person at the CAP congress in late May.
+The next big topic will be the approval of the FY23 financial statements in April to May.
+The next meeting will be in early May with this approval being a major agenda item.
+This will occur shortly before the Annual Institutional Members meeting and election for new Board members, with the board meeting in-person at the CAP congress in late May.

 8. Adjourn